castroben/transaction-classification/README.md

 # real-time transaction classification

-### This project is meant to define a prototype for processing events in real time using "big data" technologies.
+### This project a [Work In Progress], and is meant to define a prototype for processing events in real time using open-source technologies.

 ### Principal Components:
 1. Ingestion engine implemented in Apache Nifi